CrossRef/event-data-event-bus/README.md

 ### Running a mock instance for integration tests

 The service runs as an Integration test target.
 For this, it stores all data in Redis and does not require access to S3.
-All data is also deleted up start-up.
+All data is also deleted at start-up.

 To run the Event Bus in Mock mode provide the `MOCK=TRUE` environment variable.

-A self-contained Docker image will be provided.
+A self-contained Docker image is provided, see below.

 ### Production Deployment